July 02, 2026

 3D blog banner showing complete financial planning for freelancers in India, with home-office desk setup including laptop, coffee mug, notebook, and calculator, icons for emergency fund, health insurance, advance tax, investment planning, and retirem

-Financial Planning for Freelancers in India: A Complete Guide
+Financial Planning for Freelancers in India: What Changes After Leaving Your Job

 Key Takeaways

-• A professional with ₹80K basic salary loses ₹2.25 lakh or more annually in EPF, gratuity, health, and allowances the day they go freelance, more if their employer was also contributing to NPS.
+• A professional with ₹80K basic salary may lose ₹2.25 lakh or more annually in EPF, gratuity, health cover, and allowances after going freelance.

-• Section 44ADA's 50% rule does not exempt half your income from tax.
-It sets 50% of gross receipts as your taxable profit, on which you pay slab-rate income tax.
+• Section 44ADA does not make half your income tax-free.
+It treats 50% of gross receipts as taxable profit for eligible professionals.

-• Under 44ADA, you can legally pay your entire advance tax in one shot by 15 March without incurring Section 234C interest.
+• Under 44ADA, eligible taxpayers can pay the full advance tax by 15 March without Section 234C interest.

 The Hidden Salary: What Your Employee Benefits Are Actually Worth